meltyourface/blank/posts/Witchcraft-Tools/Guardian-Circle-Ritual-Casting-a-Protection-Circle/index.md

 ## The Rite of the Guardian Circle

-Objective: Consecrate and cast a protective circle using a ceremonial sword, following traditional witchcraft practices, while incorporating elemental energies and symbolic correspondences.
+**Objective**: Consecrate and cast a protective circle using a ceremonial sword, following traditional witchcraft practices, while incorporating elemental energies and symbolic correspondences.

-Materials:
+**Materials**:
 1. Ceremonial sword
 2. Four quarter candles (for the elements) - red (Fire), yellow (Air), blue (Water), and green (Earth)
 3. Incense and incense burner